mtraver/environmental-sensor/cmd/README.md

     wget https://pki.google.com/roots.pem

 This is a set of trustworthy root certificates.
 See [here](http://pki.google.com/faq.html) for details.
-The `cacerts` flag takes the path to this file.
+The path to this file is the value of `"ca_certs_path"` in the device file.

 ## Building